chanakaudaya/solution-architecture-patterns/Decentralized-Enterpise-Architecture-Pattern.md

 Grouping multiple pods into a "Service" make it easier to the consumers.
 Instead of calling multiple endpoints, any external party can call the service URL to make a call to any of the "Pods".
 Service layer will do the required load balancing across the pods based on a given algorithm.

 These services can be mapped into an externally accessible IP address with the usage of a ingress controller.
-It allows external users like web, mobile and partner systems to consumer the services or functions which are deployed in continers within Pods and exposed through Services.
+It allows external users like web, mobile and partner systems to consumer the services or functions which are deployed in containers within Pods and exposed through Services.

 #### Controlling the services
 Since we decided to get rid of an API Management platform at the beginning, we should have some layer of functionality which can control the configurations of each and every sidecar proxy as and when necessary and capture valuable analytics information.
 A control plane is the place where this configuration of various QOS capabilities are handled.
 The deployment model we are proposing here is a service mesh and the role of a control plane is to control and configure the mesh.